 The trustees hold three meetings annually - one in the spring, one in the fall, and one at the site of the AVMA annual meeting in July.
 The spring and fall meetings are held in the Chicago area unless business dictates that the meeting be held at another location.
 The Trust may meet more frequently if necessary.
 Committees and subcommittees of the Trust may meet as needed and in such locations as is deemed necessary by the Trust chair.

 All expenses are paid out of Trust funds.
-However, in June 1989, the Executive Board authorized travel and lodging expenses for the Trust representative when invited to attend AVMA Insurance Liaison Committee meetings, unless the Trust representative is obligated to travel to the meeting site to attend other Trust business.
+However, in June 1989, the Board of Directors authorized travel and lodging expenses for the Trust representative when invited to attend AVMA Insurance Liaison Committee meetings, unless the Trust representative is obligated to travel to the meeting site to attend other Trust business.